A1rPun/nurture/README.md

 - `N = 92` is the last safe 64bit integer
 - `N = 1476` is the last representable integer in JavaScript, PHP & R
 - `N = 1000000` should not error

+## Todo
+- How to package in every language
+- How to debug without proprietary software
+- Memory usage comparison in helloworld
+- Fibonacci algo comparison (type limitations, stack overflows)